bramvrancken/SpELL-ULB.github.io/docs/software-hardware/singularity.md

 ## Singularity Installation
-Singularity is available on most HPCs, but if you want to install it on your own machine, you can follow the instructions on the [official website](https://apptainer.org/docs/admin/main/installation.html).
+Singularity is available on most clusters, but if you want to install it on your own machine, you can follow the instructions on the [official website](https://apptainer.org/docs/admin/main/installation.html).
+If you need it and it's not installed yet, check out the info in the documentation for the [CECI clusters](https://support.ceci-hpc.be/doc/index.html).
+And if needed, contact the CECI [administrators](https://www.ceci-hpc.be/about.html).

 !!! info
     Singularity is difficult to install on ARM chips (Apple silicon), haven\'t looked into it in detail.